GEANT/nomad_cni/README.md

 If you need encryption, or you need to interconnect only certain services, you can either:

 1. help implementing `wireguard` in this module (to enable encryption)
-2. use [Consul Connect](https://www.hashicorp.com/products/consul) (to enable encryption and interconnectio single service)
+2. use [Consul Connect](https://www.hashicorp.com/products/consul) (to enable encryption and interconnect single services)

 ## Limitations

 * currently only IPv4 is supported
-* currently only `macvlan` plugin is supported (any reason to use a different plugin?)
+* currently only `macvlan` plugin is supported (is there a reason to use a different plugin?)
-* vlxlan are brought up with systemd, but a link failure is not detected by systemd service (there is a cron job to ensure that the network is up)
+* vlxlan are brought up with systemd, but a link failure is not detected by the systemd service (there is a cron job to ensure that the network is up)
 * unit test is always on my mind, but it's not yet ready